 Yes, a shovel with cottage cheese

-(This song is sung for the young Kostroma, which is dressed up outside the village by young girls.
-The Kostroma doll is made of green grass)
+(This song is sung for young Kostroma, who is dressed up by young girls outside the village.
+Kostroma’s doll is made of green grass)

-(And in the club they dress up "Kostroma from straw")
+(And in the club they dress up “Kostroma made of straw”)

-You aged me both from the cold and from the youth,
+You have aged me both from the cold and from the youth,

 They say: - Hello, godfather!
 Is Kostroma alive?